kasipavankumar/batch-conversion-to-webp/readme.md

 1. Download the [WebP library](https://developers.google.com/speed/webp/docs/precompiled) provide by Google.
 2. Extract the compressed folder & add the path of the bin directory to your system variables.
 Path will look something like this: `..\libwebp-0.4.1-rc1-windows-x64\bin`
-3. To test the installtion, enter `cwebp -version` which will return the version number.
+3. To test the installtion, enter `cwebp -version` in CLI, which will return the version number.
 This indicates a successful installtion.
 4. Now, you can execute the script to get your output.

 I hope you find this script useful, cheers!